FREQUENTLY ASKED

 What happens if I file my CLE compliance report after March 1?

-Answer: If you file your annual CLE compliance report after
+Answer: If you file your annual

-March 1, but no later than April 15, you will be assessed a late filing fee in addition
+CLE compliance report after March 1, but no later than April 15, you will be

-this is your first late filing, you will be assessed a $75 late filing fee in
+be assessed a $75 late filing fee in addition to the $53 annual filing

-If you have filed late on a prior occasion, you will be assessed a $200
+fee.
+If you have filed late on a prior

-late filing fee in addition to the $50 annual filing fee.
+occasion, you will be assessed a $200 late filing fee in addition to the $53

 [Back to Top]